 Pianist Andrew King is a soloist, chamber musician, and collaborative artist based in Connecticut.
-In November 2019, Mr. King performed solo and with soprano Julie Reumert at a sold-out performance at Carnegie Hall’s Weill Recital Hall.
-Mr. King performs throughout the Northeast and has competed internationally.
+Mr. King has performed throughout the Northeast, including to a sold-out hall at Carnegie Hall’s Weill Recital Hall as soloist and with his colleague and friend, soprano Julie Reumert.
 He has played in masterclasses for several world-class pianists and pedagogues, including Edna Golandsky, Ilya Itin, Paul Roberts, Yael Weiss, and Robert Wyatt.
 After winning many regional competitions by age 17, Mr. King went on to Bowdoin College to earn his Bachelor of Arts degree in Music.
 He subsequently completed his master’s degree in piano performance from the Hartt School of Music as the recipient of the William S. Vincent Scholarship.
 While studying in Vienna, Austria, he and violist Sean Reilly won the first prize in chamber music for the Institute for the International Education of Students (IES) program in 2003, and they performed with musicians from Milan, Italy.
 Mr. King regularly performs on the St. John’s Summer Music Concert Series in Williamstown, Massachusetts, and will be featured in upcoming performances with the Farmington Valley Symphony Orchestra’s Chamber Music Series in Connecticut.